FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

     coefs = "coefs"
     days = "days"
 ```
-Then using variables like `Site.coef_offsets` instead of strings like `"coef_offsets"` as identifiers of sample sites, allows your IDE to inform you about any typos as you go.
+Then using variables like `Site.coef_offsets` instead of strings like `"coef_offsets"` as identifiers of sample sites, allows your IDE to inform you about any typo as you go.
 Problem solved.

 Besides the model and guide, we also have to define a local guide and a predictive model.
 The local guide assumes
 that we have already fitted the global parameters but want to only determine the local parameters of new stores with little data.